karljacuncha/OpenEarsPlugin/OpenEars/www/OpenEars.coffee.md

 http://coffeescript.org/#literate
 You can safely ignore/delte this file and go straight to the JS [here](OpenEars.js) if you like, but this should be more readable for getting started and finding out what's going on.

-Again, names normalised for re-use on other platforms/swapping of engines
+Again, names normalised for re-use on other platforms/swapping of engines, and better readability.

 	cordova = require("cordova")